Faculty Research Resources

 CDM Collaborative Research and Creative Activity Grant: The grant was initiated to encourage interdisciplinary research and creative activities collaborations across the three Schools.
 The program that will fund two (2) awards per year up to $6000 to be used over a 12 month period.
 Funds can be used to cover research assistants, equipment, payments for study participants, student travel to conferences, etc. Collaborative research grants may be used as seed or bridge grants for long-term projects prior to seeking external funding.
 Faculty who receive this award will be recognized as a CDM Research Fellows.

 The Call for Proposals can be found at:

-Faculty Summer Research Grant (Summer 2019): The goal of the Faculty Summer Research Grants is to enhance the research environment and creative activities at CDM and to help faculty be more competitive when applying for external grants.
+Faculty Summer Research Stipend Program (Summer 2020): The goal of the Faculty Summer Research Stipend Program is to enhance the research environment and creative activities at CDM and to help faculty be more competitive when applying for external grants.
 The program is designed to support ongoing research and creative activities as well as to provide support for faculty who want to develop new projects.
 CDM full-time tenured or tenure-track faculty are eligible to apply.
 More info at:

 University Research Council (URC) Grants

 Collaborative Research Grants are intended to encourage innovative research, scholarship, and creative projects involving multiple faculty members across academic units and disciplines who are engaged in interdisciplinary investigations of research problems.
 Faculty should apply for Collaborative Research Grants in teams with the lead investigator submitting the application on behalf of the team.
 A successful application will result in up to $5,000 in research funds.
 Faculty members may apply for solo and collaborative URC grants simultaneously.
 Collaborative research grants may be used as seed or bridge grants in a start-up or a longer-term project that seeks external funding.
 More info at: